 Blog: The Instrument

-The decision was yanked from my hands when my computer decided to stop recognizing my keyboard.
+Anyway, as for me, and my office equipment, the decision was yanked from my hands when my computer decided to stop recognizing my keyboard.
 Of course, at first I thought it was the keyboard, and I bought another one.
+Sites like Mech Keybs are good for finding the perfect one.
 I use the ergonomic Logitech, and I love it, so I had to order that.
 In the meantime, I got out my laptop and set it up in another location, so I could answer email and so on.